aggrawal-ankur/gitbook/content/docs/hello-world/ppd.md

 ---
 id: 42957ab7594145f0b492a14d2f38a783
-title: Preprocessing
+title: Preprocessing Directives
 weight: 2
 sidebar:
   exclude: true
 ---

-C view
-Assembly view
+List of preprocessing directives and how they are processed.